 EventSource class in our client-side application, passing the

-/see (which is a route string matching what we have passed into the
+/sse route (which matches the endpoint we have passed into the

 @Sse() decorator above) as a constructor argument.

 EventSource instance opens a persistent connection to an HTTP server, which sends events in

 text/event-stream format.
 The connection remains open until closed by calling

 Once the connection is opened, incoming messages from the server are delivered to your code in the form of events.
 If there is an event field in the incoming message, the triggered event is the same as the event field value.
 If no event field is present, then a generic